NKalavros/PaperLLM/README.md

 Well, how to they do?
 I've built a quick evaluation platform with rankings and scores to gather data from.

 Just upload the PDF and it serves answers which you can rate.
+Dependencies are kept to an absolute minimum.

 ## Current supported models (I should really add icons here):